bchu/bchu.github.io/source/_posts/2015-03-24-the-discovery-of-magic.markdown

     Historical data actually doesn't support this idea - in recent decades life expectancy has only inched up a year or so per decade (roughly one year from 2002-2010 in the US).
 But I still believe medicine will be one of the fields that is transformed in the next fifty years.
 The seeds have already been planted in genomics and biotech.

 3. **The divide between labor and capital will grow.** During my longer lifespan, those with capital - financial resources, machinery, and organizational clout - will gain a growing and disproportionate share of wealth and power over those with labor - employment and time that people have to put into their work.
-This is closely related to rising income inequality in America <a name="5-back" href="#5">[5]</a>.
+This is closely related to rising income inequality in America <a name="4-back" href="#4">[4]</a>.
 This will significantly alter the political landscape of the future.

-    We might be tempted to believe this is an issue that will be fixed soon.
+    We might be tempted to believe this is an trend that we or society will stop through political action.
 I read an interesting idea on this: with increasing inequality, larger and larger swaths of the populace would be excluded from access to wealth and power.
 Most modern nations are democracies, so rising inequality might eventually be checked by majority support for redistributive economics policies (heavier taxes on the wealthy, and so on).
 But I wouldn't count on this to let us safely ignore the trend.
 Inequality will continue increasing for some time.
-Entrepreneurs and those with capital, expertise, and financial resources will always emigrate to nations with less economically restrictive policies (more economically liberal policies).
+Entrepreneurs and those with capital, expertise, and financial resources will generally emigrate to nations with less economically restrictive policies (more economically liberal policies).
 And technology is inherently a multiplier on productivity - even if the rising tide of technology lifts all boats, it will still widen the gap.

 I don't believe in planning too far for the future, but I always try to keep these trends in mind.